bbgdzxng1/cta608-in-vbi/README.md

 The Line 21s in this script are probably in the wrong place, when compared to real-world implementations.
 But the script can be tweaked to change the height of the pseudo-VBI.
 If you want a pseudo-VBI of six lines, adjust as you see fit.

+It gets a little tricky between digital vertical lines and the analog-scanline naming conventions.
+I make no apologies.
+The common locations of various similar payloads in VBI were...

 field1 | field2 | data
 --- | --- | ---
 14  | 277 | VITC